stumpc5/chess960/project_description.md

 - **Formalize Openings:** We formalize the above intuitive definition of an opening, based on a dataset of Chess960 games.
 - **Identify Openings:** We identify openings for all Chess960 variants through this formalized approach.

-**Our Experiments:**

-We applied our method to two key datasets:

-1. Classical chess games downloaded from [Lichess](https://database.lichess.org/).
-2. Chess960 games we generated using the super-human capabilities of [Stockfish 16](https://stockfishchess.org/).

-**Key Discoveries:**

-- **Lichess Dataset:**
-  - This dataset did not lead to meaningful openings.
-- **Stockfish Dataset:**
-  - We rediscovered traditional chess openings.
-  - We identified novel openings across various Chess960 variants.
-  - We discuss why the above intuitive definition of opening and the formal definition given below coincide for this dataset.

-**Looking Ahead:**

-Our methods may as well be applied to other datasets of chess games, or to entirely different types of games to gain new insights.

 ---

 ## Defining a Opening